dcousin3/superb/cran-comments.md

 * There was 1 NOTE from win-builder about the maintainer.

+* There was 1 NOTE for R-hub with DOI not existing (but they do exists).

+* The message from the previous CRAN package check results was corrected ("Namespaces in Import field not imported")

 ## Downstream dependencies

 * All packages that I could install passed.